LOOKING FOR WHERE TO STAY IN MOOREA, FRENCH POLYNESIA?

-Moorea (pronounced Mo – oh – ray – ah) is a tropical paradise that is part of the French Polynesian islands in the South Pacific.
+Moorea (pronounced Mo – oh – ray – ah) is a tropical paradise part of the French Polynesian islands in the South Pacific.
 As one of the most beautiful islands in the world, this should be a destination that appears near the top of your bucket list.

 If you’re planning a trip to the magical island of Moorea, you’ll want to know where to stay.
-Unlike tiny Bora Bora, figuring out which neighborhoods to stay in can be a challenge on Moorea.
+Unlike tiny Bora Bora, figuring out which neighborhoods to stay in can be challenging on Moorea.